AI Gone Rogue, or AI Governance Gone Missing?

 Building that architecture before the capability is deployed is not overcaution.
 It is what allows you to use AI with confidence.

-If this article raises questions about your own setup, Clear Gate Systems works with SMEs in Ireland to design and implement an AI agent governance architecture that makes AI use auditable, explainable, and defensible.
+If this article raises questions about your own setup, Clear Gate Systems works with SMEs in Ireland to design and implement an AI governance layer that makes AI use auditable, explainable, and defensible.
 A conversation costs nothing.